The Murder Of Mary Pradd

-PC Charles Shelton of the Metropolitan Police arrived at number 40 Kent Street in the early hours of Thursday 16th November, 1876.
-It was one of the poorest roads in the Borough, a land of street sellers, market traders, gypsies, nomads and thieves.
+Police Constable Charles Shelton from the Metropolitan Police made his way to 40 Kent Street during the early hours of Thursday, November 16th, 1876.
+Situated in one of the most impoverished areas of the Borough, Kent Street was bustling with street vendors, market traders, gypsies, nomads, and thieves.
 Not far away was the notorious Mint Street, famed as the ‘nastiest street in London.’

-‘Get up Ned, your wife is dead,’ shouted a woman, one of the small crowd of people already gathered in the room.
-At that Edward Roland awoke, staggered to his feet and stumbled about a while before sitting back on the bed.
-PC Shelton noticed a bite mark on his right hand.
+‘Get up Ned, your wife is dead,’ shouted a woman, among the small gathering of individuals already present in the room, Edward Roland stirred from his slumber, rising unsteadily to his feet and meandering about before resettling on the bed.
+PC Shelton observed a distinct bite mark on Roland's right hand.

 After being informed a second time that Mary Pratt was dead, Roland replied: ‘I don’t believe it.’
 He remembered going out drinking with Mary and the other man on the bed, James Gumble, on the Wednesday night but denied there was any quarrel or fight.
 They arrived home, Roland asked Mary to go to bed with him, but she refused, and so he got undressed and went to sleep.
 He had nothing to do with the blood.